 TRDI recommends that any antifouling coating should be applied in as thin a layer as possible.
-Applying a coating may reduce the measurement range of the ADCP (though it will not affect its accuracy in the measurable range).
+It should be understood that applying a coating may reduce the measurement range of the ADCP (though it will not affect its accuracy in the measurable range).